-Learning Approach (Hou rs/ Week) Mar ks Distribution on · Duration of Lecture Practical/ Internship Tutorial CE ESE Total ESE (Hours) 3 2 0 25L+10P 50L+15P 100 2
+Learning Approach (Hou Mar Marks Distribution Lecture Practical/ Internship Tutorial CE ESE Total Duration of ESE (Hours) 3 2 0 25L+10P 50L+15P 100 2

 This course offers a flavourful journey into the world of microbes; it delves into the fascinating interplay between microorganisms and creation of Flavors in various foods and beverages.
 It also enables a better understanding of microbes involved in the production of these characteristic tastes and aromas, as well as their influence on food quality, safety and sensory experience.
 The aim is to feature a dynamic blend of tastings and laboratory experiments.
 Explore the cultural, economic and environmental impacts of fermentation processes on society.
 Consider the historical significance of fermented foods and beverages, their role in global cuisine and their potential contributions to sustainability and food security.